-Michelle Garvey has over 10 years experience in training dogs of all ages, breeds and behavioural needs.
-Essentially Paws Ltd offers basic training, agility and scent classes, one to ones and behavioural consultations.
+Michelle Garvey has over 14 years experience in training dogs of all ages, breeds and behavioural needs.
+Essentially Paws offers basic training, agility and scent classes, one to ones and behavioural consultations.

 We also offer home visits to give advice and guidance on choosing a puppy, dog or breeder and preparing for your new puppy/dog.
 Support can be provided on house rules, introducing the new puppy/dog to other animals in the home or house training.

 Essentially Paws works in partnership with Plumpton College teaching the Canine Behaviour Theory courses.
-Michelle has been teaching Levels Two and Three since 2011.
+Michelle has been teaching the Introduction and Advanced Canine Behaviour Theory since 2011.
 For more information on the theory courses: https://www.plumpton.ac.uk/courses/list/

 Michelle is also an Assessor for Pets As Therapy, for more information on the charity go to: petsastherapy.org.